-Sowing begins at BCGBCG has made an extra early start to its trial sowing program this year with the first research trial sown on February 25.
+BCG has made an extra early start to its trial sowing program this year with the first research trial sown on February 25.
 This trial will compare the early grazing and yield potential of winter wheat varieties sown very early in response to summer rain.
-More >

-'Farming for tomorrow' the 2013 BCG theme'Farming for Tomorrow' is BCG's theme for 2013.
+'Farming for Tomorrow' is BCG's theme for 2013.
 Looking towards helping farmers to secure a productive, sustainable and profitable future, this year BCG will focus on identifying ways growers can refine their systems and improve efficiencies.
 BCG will investigate ways to farm smarter, drawing on grower knowledge and experience as well as information from industry experts and research findings.
-More >

-2013 main research site revealed2013 main research site - Watchupga East This year's main research trial site is at Watchupga East.
+2013 main research site - Watchupga East This year's main research trial site is at Watchupga East.
 John and Sammi Mitchell have kindly agreed to allow BCG to use their paddock for the main site, which is 25km north of Birchip on the corner of Birchip-Sea Lake and Watchupga East Road.
 The paddock selected for this year's main site features a lighter soil type than the 2012 main site, being a Mallee sandy loam.
 BCG is looking forward to getting into the season, working with the Mitchell family, and delivering findings that will benefit local growers.
-More >

 The Australian Grain Free Air CO2 Enrichment (AGFACE) program was established in 2007 to investigate how field grown crops would respond to future elevated carbon dioxide (CO2) levels.
 However, as knowledge about how plant growth was effected by elevated CO2 came to light, it became evident that little was known about soil-crop interactions and nutrient dynamics under elevated CO2.
 To fill this knowledge gap, SoilFACE, a sub-project of the AGFACE program, was established in the Wimmera four years ago.